bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 *Tl'dr: Usually, additional roads improve congestion.
 However, in certain circumstances, more roads can lead to worse congestion.
 It is important to assess the impact of new infrastructure!*

-I first learned about the Braess' Paradox in a third year transportation engineering class.
-It was a simple exercise to demonstrate the importance of evaluating the impact of infrastructural investments.
+I first learned about Braess' Paradox in a third year transportation engineering class.
+It is a simple exercise to demonstrate the importance of evaluating the impact of infrastructural investments.

 ## Base Case Scenario